stefanspringer1/SwiftGuide/README.md

 copy /Y %SDKROOT%\usr\share\winsdk.modulemap "%UniversalCRTSdkDir%\Include\%UCRTVersion%\um\module.modulemap"
 ```

+#### Why is Visual Studio necessary?

+Question 1: Why is Visual Studio required for Swift?

+Answer: This is due to the dependency of some necessary components.

+Question 2: Why isn't this necessary for other natively compiling languages like Rust or Go, but for Swift?

+Answer: The special thing about Swift under Windows is that Swift is implemented as a language with equal rights to C++ etc. so to speak, with access to all Windows libraries.
+This system integration does not exist with Rust and Go.

 #### Distribution of compiled programs under Windows

 - there is (as of early 2023) for Swift programs **under Windows no static linking yet,** so to run a compiled Swift program, some DLLs must be available separately from the program, as explained below